 - Police & Fire Pension Funds

 The Treasurer is the custodian of all City funds and is elected for a four-year term, as are the Mayor and the City Clerk.
 The Treasurer is responsible for two departments; the Treasurer's Office and the Sewer & Trash Billing and Collection Department.

-The Treasurer's Office receives all monies belonging to the City of Belleville, pays all warrants signed by the Mayor and countersigned by the City Clerk and keeps a separate account of each fund or appropriation.
+The Treasurer's Office receives all monies belonging to the City of Belleville, pays all warrants signed by the Mayor and countersigned by the City Clerk, and keeps a separate account of each fund or appropriation.
 All monies received by the Treasurer's Office are deposited within 48 hours as part of a checks and balances policy.
 All bank reconciliations are done in the Treasurer's Office, while all checks are produced in the Finance Department.
-The City of Belleville expects to receive approximately $108,664,496.00 in revenues in the 2013-2014 fiscal year.

 The City Treasurer provides residents with various options for paying Sewer and Trash Bills.

 Police and Fire Pension Funds

 By state statute, the City Treasurer is the custodian of the Police and Fire Pension Funds.